 We get started in Costa Del Sol, where Tseng, using the sames sprites he’s had this entire game, is investigating the curious kidnapping of an otherwise unremarkable reactor guard.
 The kidnappers took him onboard one of Shinra’s own cargo ships, and Tseng contacts Verdot to tell him that he’s going to look for the control room.
 Unlike Tseng, Verdot is not using his current sprite, but the younger one that we accidentally got during the rating sequence of Episode 19 for no adequately explained reason.
 Along with a few missing wrinkles, young Verdot doesn’t yet have a facial scar.

-Speaking of graphics, the dungeon graphics and even some of the enemy sprites for this ep are brand new, much to my surprise, but for some reason the game relies on screen-flipping instead of having genuinely large rooms, implying that they’re re-using the room as though they didn’t want to draw new assets.
+Speaking of graphics, the dungeon graphics and even some of the enemy sprites for this ep are brand new, much to my surprise, but for some reason the game relies on screen-flipping instead of having genuinely large rooms, implying that they’re re-using some of the generic hallway room to make their maze, as though they didn’t want to draw new assets.
 And like, even more than usual, because they’ve never had this problem before!

-This level’s maze is quite large: Tseng has to find a password-locked door, and then find writing scattered about the ship that gives him the password… which is really strange, as the “writing” isn’t secret hints or anything, they’re ratherlabels naming each of the other rooms, like you’d see in ships or public buildings, and it’s hard to see why Tseng is leaping on them as “hint” (though the game makes it clear to the player, in any event!).
+This level’s maze is quite large: Tseng has to find a password-locked door, and then find writing scattered about the ship that gives him the password… which is really strange, as the “writing” isn’t secret hints or anything, but rather labels naming each of the other rooms, like you’d see in ships or public buildings.
+It’s hard to see why Tseng is leaping on them as “hints” (though the game makes it clear to the player, in any event!).
 It’s a lot like attaching an electronic lock to your bedroom, and someone breaks in and tries the password “KitchenGarage.”
 The guards seem to be regular fights, but at one point just after this section, Tseng remarks that he can’t let the guards call for backup, so it’s possible (although unlikely) that they might have tried to escape the battlefield in exchange for giving you some kind of penalty.
 Like in past bonus Episodes, Tseng’s stats seem to be pre-set.
-He fights with a pistol, probably borrowed from Emma/Guns (Female).
+He fights with a pistol, with the mechanics probably borrowed from Emma/Gun (Female).

 The locked room proves to be the control room, and Tseng activates the computers, showing the player a tiny, pixel diagram of a robot that Tseng overlooks but will prove relevant later.
-I’d like to credit this as foreshadowing, but since Tseng later uses the computer to investigate the robot, it’s more likely that the devs only bothered to create one set of active monitor sprites, not that there’s anything wrong with that.
+I’d like to credit this as foreshadowing, but since Tseng later uses the computer to investigate the robot, it’s more likely that the devs only bothered to create one set of active monitor sprites.
+Not that there’s anything wrong with that, especially since it made it look like foreshadowing by mistake!
 After some poking around, Tseng locates the guard and even the controls for the brig’s electronic lock.
 Tseng rescues the guard, who tells him that the ship is filled with security robots, implying that someone in Shinra is selling them to the black market.
 The guard says Tseng should find the robots’ schematics most of all, to keep anyone from building their own, but Tseng ignores him and insists on rescuing him instead.
 This leads a bizarre text overlay that reads: “In the end, I went against common sense and compromised my orders [by rescuing the guard …] I lost sight of what it meant to be a Turk.”
 Okay, first off: your orders actually were to rescue the guard.
 Second off, is it seriously impossible for you to do both?
 Third – actually, hold on a second, why is a reactor guard associated with weapons tech in the first place?

 Okay, actual third (and this goes double after Verdot starts railing on Tseng in the next scene): while I acknowledge that from Tseng’s perspective, the black marketeers probably will do more harm over time than they’ll do to this one guard in the next few hours, this is an incredibly contrived trolley problem.
 “It is the duty of a Turk to leave people to die to prevent vague weapons sales, which could also be prevented via the coast guard that you could call right now, and frankly should have been on hand during this entire mission.
 Also, it is the duty of a Turk to operate solo so that there is never any way for an operating team to do two things at once.”